Patente di guida

 How do I convert my overseas licence?

-To convert your overseas licence you will need to: – Go to Service Tasmania. – Provide full evidence of identity. – Provide your overseas licence (and international driving permit or English translation if necessary). – Complete a licence application form.
+– Provide your overseas licence (and international driving permit or English translation if necessary).

 If you are moving to Victoria and want to convert your foreign licence you will need a NAATI approved English translation.
 You can use one that has been done by TradTrans as it will be translated by a NAATI certified translator.